 Prepare the orange: Wash the orange and slice into 1/4 inch thick slices, discarding both ends.
 Place the sliced oranges in a medium sauce pan and cover with cold water, bring to a boil and simmer for 10 minutes.
 Drain and rinse the oranges and then repeat this step using fresh water.
 Boil for 10 more minutes, drain and rinse.

 Rinse out the pan.
 Add 3/4 cup water and 1/2 cup white sugar to the pan.
 Place over medium heat and stir to dissolve the sugar.
 Carefully add the oranges and the slice of ginger.
 Simmer, turning the oranges occasionally until the liquid has reduced to a thick syrup.
 Place the candied oranges and ginger in a bowl and let cool.

 Meanwhile, add the remaining 3/4 cup water to the pan.
-Stir in the remaining 1/2 cup white sugar, the brown sugar, Cointreau, lemon juice, and spices.
+Stir in the remaining 1/2 cup white sugar, the brown sugar, lemon juice, and spices.
 Bring to a boil and add the cranberries.
 Simmer until the cranberries begin to pop, then continue cooking for 5 – 10 minutes longer.
-Remove from the heat and cool.
+Remove from the heat and stir in the Cointreau.
 The sauce will seem very watery but will thicken as it cools.

 Chop the oranges and mince the ginger.
 Stir into the sauce.
 Once cooled, stir in the pomegranate seeds.
 Chill and serve.

 Provençal Roast Turkey Breast

 4 TBSP melted butter